Shooting Star (band)

-Shooting Star is an American rock band from Kansas City, Missouri.

-The band was formed in the late 1970s.
+Shooting Star is an American rock band from Kansas City, Missouri, formed in the late 1970s.
 After gaining popularity in the Kansas City area, Shooting Star became the first American group to sign with Virgin Records.
-They recorded their 1979 debut album in England with producer Gus Dudgeon.
+They recorded their debut album in England in May and June of 1979 with producer Gus Dudgeon.
 The band gained national exposure when a number of songs garnered moderate airplay on album-oriented rock radio stations in the US.

-Shooting Star initially consisted of Van McLain (guitars, vocals), Bill Guffey (keyboards), Steve Thomas (drums), Ron Verlin (bass), Charles Waltz (violin, keyboards, vocals), and Gary West (lead vocals, guitars, keyboards).
+Shooting Star initially consisted of Van McLain (guitars, vocals), Bill Guffey (keyboards), Steve Thomas (drums), Ron Verlin (bass), Charles Waltz (violin, keyboards, vocals) and Gary West (lead vocals, guitars, keyboards, drums).

 Early history

-Shooting Star was formed in suburban Kansas City by childhood friends Ron Verlin and Van McLain (born Van Allen McElvain on May 3, 1955, in Kansas City, Missouri; died March 2, 2018).
-They were next-door neighbors and good friends.
+Shooting Star was formed in suburban Kansas City by next-door neighbors and childhood friends Ron Verlin and Van McLain (born Van Allen McElvain on May 3, 1955, in Kansas City, Missouri; died March 2, 2018).
 They created a band with their brothers, Craig McLain and John Verlin, and played Beatles records in Ron's grandmother's garage.
 Two years later, Van and Craig had moved to different school districts and the band split up.

 Upon entering Shawnee Mission South High School, Van and Ron met up again.
 With the 1950s nostalgia craze of 1971 brewing, they played classic 1950s hits.
 After seeing Sha Na Na in the movie Woodstock, they added three dancers to the act and called the band The Shooting Stars featuring The Galaxies, the name inspired by Bill Haley & His Comets.